Jaspertena/PasswordGenerator/README.md

 # PasswordGenerator

-Often it is diffcult to create passwords that met all the necessary criteria.
+Often it is difficult to create passwords that meet all the necessary criteria.
 This password generator will help employees create more secure passwords with ease.
-Simply input the desired parameters to get a 8 - 128 password.
+Simply input the desired parameters to get an 8 - 128 password.

 ![Password Generator](./Develop/03-javascript-homework-demo.png)